 This strategy has been informed by and takes into consideration a number of strategic and legal factors.
-Some policies which outline Brent Council's legal requirements and vision to see all carers recognised include:
+Some policies which outline Brent's legal requirements and vision to see all carers recognised include:

-- Care Act 2014 The Council must identify and provide carers with information, undertake carers assessments and provide preventative support.
+- Care Act 2014 Councils must identify and provide carers with information, undertake carers assessments and provide preventative support.
 If statutory carers eligibility is met, support must be provided. - Children Act 1989 Councils must identify and provide information to young carers and parent carers, undertake needs assessments and parent carer assessments, as well as preventative support.
-(Note the Care Act 2014 and Children Act 1989 include requirements for NHS bodies to cooperate with local authorities, in relation to their responsibilities to carers and young carers.) - Carers Act 1995 States that the right to a carers assessment also applies to carers of disabled children. - Health and Care Act 2022 provides details of the requirements to consult carers and involve carers in hospital discharges.
+(Note the Care Act 2014 and Children Act 1989 include requirements for NHS bodies to cooperate with local authorities, in relation to their responsibilities to carers and young carers.) - Children and Families Act (2014) Gives young carers and parent carers in England a right to an assessment of their own needs. - Carers Act 1995 States that the right to a carers assessment also applies to carers of disabled children. - Health and Care Act 2022 Provides details of the requirements to consult carers and involve carers in hospital discharges.